Contact Us Today (424) 372-3112

 A felony conviction on your record is a significant barrier to obtaining employment, housing, or social services.
 A misdemeanor record will normally impact your life to a different extent.
 For instance, many employers and landlords conduct background checks, and a felony conviction can often result in automatic disqualification.

 With a misdemeanor record, you may still need to disclose your conviction, but it may be less of a deterrent.
-You will no longer be recognized as a convicted felon.
+You will no longer be recognized as a convicted felon, which can significantly improve your prospects for employment and housing.

-For example, by law, a convicted felon can't own or possess a firearm.
-If your California Penal Code 17(b) motion to reduce felony was successful and you don't have other felony convictions, you can get your gun rights restored.
+For instance, by law, a convicted felon is prohibited from owning or possessing a firearm.
+However, if your California Penal Code 17(b) motion to reduce a felony was successful and you don't have other felony convictions, you can get your gun rights restored.

-Another benefit is that you don't have to admit you were convicted of a felony crime, which is a significant benefit for employment opportunities or enlisting in the military.
+Another benefit is that you don't have to disclose your conviction of a felony crime, which is a significant advantage for employment opportunities or military enlistment.

 However, some penalties still apply after a successful reduction.
-For example, if your underlying offense was a serious or violent felony in California, then the conviction will still be a “strike” for the purposes of California's three strikes law.
+For example, if your underlying offense was a serious or violent felony in California, then the conviction will still be a “strike” for the purposes of California's three-strikes law.
+This law imposes harsher sentences for individuals who have been convicted of three or more serious or violent felonies.

 Additionally, if you were required to register as a sex offender under California Penal Code Section 290, then the requirement remains after the reduction.

-Suppose you want to pursue filing a California Penal Code 17(b) motion to reduce a felony to a misdemeanor.
-In that case, we can help you present the court with supporting documentation to justify the motion.
+Suppose you want to pursue a California Penal Code 17(b) motion to reduce a felony to a misdemeanor.
+In that case, we can assist you in presenting the court with supporting documentation to justify the motion.

 We need to review all the details first to determine eligibility and discuss options.
 Cron, Israels & Stark is a criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.